 option.
 You must consider how people that encounter him will feel if he shows

 this behavior.
 You should keep managing and training until the behavior

 no progress is evident.
 It may seem that no matter how hard you try, your dog

 is still over-the-top reactionary.
 It is NORMAL for an adolescent Australian

-Shepherd to show these behaviours strongly throughout adolescence.
+Shepherd to show these behaviors strongly throughout adolescence.
 Keep

 plugging away!
 Your primary focus should be on prevention…so that the dog

-doesn’t learn that these behaviours work.
+doesn’t learn that these behaviors work.
 If you use careful management and

-training through adolescence, the behaviours will calm down as hormones and
+training through adolescence, the behaviors will calm down as hormones and

 sheer experience turn him into an adult.